code-computerlove/dotfiles/README.md

 # dotfiles

-> Set up a new Mac super quick!
+> Set up a new Mac super quick! :sunglasses: